GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 ## Hardware Requirements (Optional)
 <!--
-1. If applicable, provide hardware requirements in case the method is known to require more memory/compute power.
-2. The method can only be executed on a specialized architecture (GPUs, Hadoop cluster etc.)
+In case the method needs more ressources than a typical laptop has (storage, memory, compute, GPUs), provide hardware requirements.
 -->

 ## Method Publication (Optional)